murairam/miniminishell/README.md

 ## 🐝 License

 This project is for educational purposes only.
-Feel free to use it as a learning reference.

 ---